cpplain/launch-school-core-curriculum/books/introduction_to_programming_with_ruby/flow_control/notes.md

 !(4 == 4) # => false
 ```

-- Order of precedence
+- Order of precedence:
   1. `<=`, `<`, `>`, `>=` (comparison)
   2. `==`, `!=` (equality)
   3. `&&` (logical AND)
   4. `||` (logical OR)
-- It is helpful to group expressions together by parentheses for readability to ensure evaluation order
+- It is helpful to group expressions together by parentheses for readability to ensure evaluation order.
-  - Parentheses evaluated in normal algebraic order
+- Parentheses evaluated in normal algebraic order.

 ## Ternary Operator

-- Ternary operator is a Ruby idiom that makes a quick `if/else` statement on one line
+- Ternary operator is a Ruby idiom that makes a quick `if/else` statement on one line.

 ```ruby
 irb :001 > true ? "this is true" : "this is not true"